 After your blepharoplasty, we will apply ointment, ice packs, and moistened pads to your eyes, and we will recommend that you continue icing the area on and off for 24-36 hours.
 You will return to CCFPS the day following surgery so that we can ensure that you are healing properly and comfortably.

 You can expect swelling after blepharoplasty, with the peak effect at about 48 hours post-op.
 Most patients return to work and normal activities 10 days after their procedure, and about 80% of the swelling should be gone within a month.
 At this point, your eyes should look smoother and more alert, and you should have an overall more youthful appearance.
 Makeup can be worn after the tenth postoperative day.

-For more information about the blepharoplasty recovery process, contact our offices in the Washington DC area!
+For more information about the blepharoplasty recovery process, contact our office!

 Blepharoplasty Frequently Asked Questions

 What Are Some Recovery Tips After Getting a Blepharoplasty?

 After getting a blepharoplasty to reduce the tired and haggard appearance of their eyes, patients will have to take several steps to ensure they have a swift and smooth recovery.
 Following the aftercare instructions provided by our doctors is crucial to ensuring the eyelids heal appropriately for long-lasting, beautiful results.

 Immediately after the procedure, patients should have a friend or family member drive them home because of the anesthetics used during the blepharoplasty.
 If patients do not have a ride, they can also choose to secure a nurse to assist them to their home and care for them the first night.